Before that,

-What effect do you think would the rise in the sea level by 7 or 8 inches make?
+What effect would the rise in the sea level have?

-The carefree nature of current and previous generations will deprive our children of a lot of things what we currently feel privileged to enjoy.
-Let us check what current things will be extinct for future generations
+These activities with others combined will deprive our children of a lot of things that we currently feel privileged to enjoy.
+Let us check what current things will be extinct for future generations.

-The white snow capped mountains are slowly turning into gigantic black boulders.
-The entire Himalayan range is losing its snow and the melting glaciers are considered a major threat for the locals living nearby.
+The white snow-capped mountains are slowly turning into gigantic black boulders.
+The entire Himalayan range is losing its snow and the melting glaciers are considered a major threat to the locals living nearby.

 2. Rainforests